 The College is privileged to welcome three new visiting scholars this Fall 2017.
-Lorraine Reinbold of Hakuoh University (Japan) will be working with Dr. Brook Chapman de Sousa at the Institute for Teacher Education engaging in field observation for language acquisition and pedagogy.
+Lorraine Reinbold of Hakuoh University (Japan) will be working with Dr. Brook Chapman de Sousa at the School of Teacher Education engaging in field observation for language acquisition and pedagogy.
 Meanwhile, Dr. Le Ha Phan is hosting Dr. Meng Liu from Yangzhou University (China) who will also be looking at English language education in the context of the internationalization of higher education.
 Finally, Dr. Yae Kusuda of Yokohama City University (Japan) is hosted by Dr. JoAnn Yuen and Dr. Patricia Morissey at the Center on Disability Studies, conducting research on people with disabilities in the labor market.
 Stay tuned for their profiles to appear on the Visiting Scholars Program page!

 STEMS^2 conducts pilot workshop for University of Tsukuba Elementary School students

 From August 21 to 25, over 2-hour workshops across 5 days, 24 fourth and fitfth grade students from University of Tsukuba’s Elementary School participated in a project-based learning robotics workshop alongside 22 of their counterparts from Voyager Charter Public School.

 Zhejiang University returns for second Summer Program hosted by COE